Daniel-Cocos/power-deal/README.md

 ## Features

 - **Random Powerups Generation:** Powerups are randomly generated each time the "Generate Powerup" button is clicked.
-- **Interactive Powerup Cards:** Each powerup card is interactive, displaying an image, title, and description.
-Clicking a powerup will show a detailed popup.
 - **Powerup Effects:** Each powerup comes with a unique ability (e.g., stealing cards, forcing a draw, etc.).
 - **Rules Popup:** View the rules of the game by clicking on the "Rules" link.
-- **Powerup Usage:** A player can use a powerup, causing its effect to be applied to the game, and it will be removed from the player's available powerups.

 ## Powerups